What is Jewish Studies?

 How does study abroad work with Jewish Studies?

 We strongly encourage you to study abroad, and we offer a number of study abroad scholarships.
 Many students choose to study at Hebrew University or at Tel Aviv University, while others have enrolled in programs in Europe.
 Regardless of where you choose to study, we work closely with the Study Abroad office to ensure that you receive appropriate credit toward the major or certificate.

 Do you offer any scholarships?

-The Center for Jewish Studies awards nearly $15,000 each year in merit- and need-based scholarships and grants to students who have declared a Jewish Studies major or certificate.
-Scholarship applications are typically due in late winter, and awards are announced in April each year.
-More information about study abroad scholarships is available here.
+The Center for Jewish Studies awards thousands of dollars each year in scholarships and grants to students who have declared a Jewish Studies major or certificate.
+More information about scholarships is available here.

 Sounds great!
 How do I declare a major or a certificate?